joshbeam/angular_init/README.md

 ~/MyAwesomeApp $ ngi -options # => choose your language to use (CoffeeScript or ECMAScript5)
 ```

-# Coming Soon

-- Tutorial for customizing templates used to generate components (in order to fit specific individual or organizational needs, patterns, workflows, styles, etc.)

-- Flag to generate templates based on alternate syntax (CoffeeScript or ES6)?

-Feel free to fork the project or get <a href="http://frontendcollisionblog.com/about">in touch with Josh (me)</a> with any feature requests!

 # FAQ

 **1. Can you explain why the module name is passed as the argument to the IIFE (in the default template)?**